-If you do this, you will always have the optimal number of employees in the contact center, and the change in their number at the phones will correlate well with the change in the schedule for receiving calls.
+If you do this, you will always have an optimum number of staff in the contact center, and changes to their numbers by the phones will correlate well with the changing call inflow chart.

-How NOT to calculate headcount
+How NOT to calculate staff numbers

-Avoid the most common mistake when calculating headcount or you will be severely understaffed.
-This error consists in dividing the total number of minutes of calls by the number of hours in a day.
+Avoid the most common mistake when calculating staff numbers, or else you will be seriously understaffed.
+This mistake is typically making a division of the total minutes of conversation by the number of work hours in a day.

 - 5000 calls per day

 - 3 minutes for Average Handling Time (AHT)

 Then the calculations look like this:

 - 450 / 3 = 150 calls per agent daily